 - Penetration test findings feed directly into your risk treatment plan and SoA

-- Re-testing after remediation demonstrates your ISMS’s “Plan-Do-Check-Act” continuous improvement cycle
+- Re-testing after remediation demonstrates the "Plan-Do-Check-Act" continuous improvement cycle at the heart of the ISMS

-We support ISO 27001 implementations by providing penetration testing that produces ISO 27001-compatible reports, structured to feed directly into your risk register and SoA.
+We support ISO 27001 programmes by providing penetration testing that produces ISMS-compatible reports, structured to feed directly into your risk register and SoA.
 See our penetration testing service page for details.

 How long does it take and what does it cost?

-For a small-to-medium Rwandan bank or fintech (50 to 200 staff, standard digital banking platform):
+For a small-to-medium Rwandan bank or fintech with a standard digital banking platform:

 - Certification body fees: Vary by organisation size, scope, and chosen certification body.
 Request quotes from at least two accredited bodies.

 - Consultant/implementation support: Variable.
-Many organisations use a consultant for documentation and Stage 1 preparation.
+Many organisations use external support for documentation and Stage 1 preparation.

-- Penetration testing as part of ISMS: Scoped to your environment.
-Contact us for a quote.
+- Penetration testing as part of the ISMS: Scoped to your environment; the scoping call determines the price.

 Choosing a certification body in East Africa

 Certification must be conducted by an accredited body.
-In East Africa, options include branches of international bodies (BSI, Bureau Veritas, SGS, TUV SUD) that offer audits in Kigali and other regional cities.
+International certification bodies (BSI, Bureau Veritas, SGS, TUV SUD among them) operate across East Africa and audit Rwandan organisations.
 Verify that your chosen body is accredited by an IAF (International Accreditation Forum) member, which ensures your certificate is internationally recognised.
+The body must also be independent of whoever helped you implement: the firm that built your ISMS cannot be the firm that certifies it.

 How we can help